-When you first hear the words “weight lifting” you probably think of bodybuilders, fitness models, and those giants at the gym that make way too much noise for something that is supposed to be healthy.
+When you first hear the words “weight lifting,” you probably think of bodybuilders, fitness models, and guys making way too much noise in the gym.

-Today, however, I want to try to reframe the idea so that you start to recognize just important lifting weights is for EVERYONE, and if you are skipping it, you are missing out on the most impactful (in every sense of the word) type of exercise available.
+Today, however, I want to reframe the idea so that you recognize just how important lifting weights is for everyone.
+If you are avoiding it, you are missing out on the most impactful type of exercise available.

 #1: You don't have to kill yourself

-One of the biggest deterrents to people getting started in weight training is they see these bodybuilders lifting huge weights and they think that you HAVE to lift that way.
+One of the biggest fears about getting started with weight training is that people see some folks lifting huge weights and they think that they have to lift that way.

-If you are just starting out, “weight lifting” may use little more than your body weight.
+If you are just starting out, lifting weights may involve using little more than your bodyweight.
 The point is not to kill yourself.
 The point is to start moving more and challenging your muscles to get stronger.

 #2: You won’t get “big”

 Another fear is that weight lifting will lead to “big” bulky muscles.
-Something to know is that people who train to gain weight have to eat a TON to put on muscle.
+Something to know is that people who train to gain weight have to eat a lot to put on muscle.

 #3: You will be happy!

-Yes, exercise of any kind gets the happy chemicals running through your body, but lifting weights seems to have an advantageous effect on your happy level.
+Yes, exercise of any kind gets the happy chemicals running through your body, but lifting weights seems to have a greater influence on your happiness level.

-You were born with a great affinity to do something.
-You may be gifted to argue cases in court, cook an amazing meal, or keep cool while caring for a dozen 5-year-olds.
+All of us were born to do something great.
+You may be gifted at arguing cases in court, cooking amazing meals, or keeping cool while caring for a 5 year-old.

 #5: You gain focus